-Your vehicle is equipped with the PASS-Key[®] III (Personalized Automotive Security System) theft-deterrent system.
-PASS-Key[®] III is a passive theft deterrent system.
-This means you don't have to do anything different to arm or disarm the system.
+Your vehicle is equipped with the PASS-Key® III (Personalized Automotive Security System) theft-deterrent system.
+PASS-Key® III is a passive theft deterrent system.
+This means you do not have to do anything different to arm or disarm the system.
 It works when you insert or remove the key from the ignition.

 When the PASS-Key[®] III system senses that someone is using the wrong key, it shuts down the vehicle's starter and fuel systems.
 The starter will not work and fuel will stop being delivered to the engine.
 Anyone using a trial-and-error method to start the vehicle will be discouraged because of the high number of electrical key codes.

-If the engine does not start and the SECURITY message comes on, when trying to start the vehicle, the key may have a damaged transponder.
-Turn the ignition off and try again.
-See PASS-Key[®] III Security Message on page 3-43.
+If the SECURITY message is shown on the Message Center when trying to start the vehicle, the key may have a damaged transponder.
+See "PASS-Key® III Security Message" under Message Center on page 3-51.
+Turn the ignition off and try to start the vehicle again.